quicwg/multipath/draft-ietf-quic-multipath.md

 a server should issue a token that is capable of validating any of the previously validated addresses.
 Further guidance on token usage can be found in {{Section 8.1.3 of QUIC-TRANSPORT}}.

-### Immediate path initiation

-The server may receive packets for a yet unused Path ID that do not contain a path challenge.
-Such packets are valid if the can be properly decrypted and if they contain a valid connection ID. ({{path-initiation}}
-specifies that the client may send data packets immediately if "it has previously validated that address".)
-The server SHOULD create a new path, accept the packets arriving on that path from the client, and acknowledge them.

-If the server decides to not accept the packet, it MUST close the path as specified in {{path-close}}.

 ## Path Status Management